Models

 abstract = True

-Pay attention to the imports: field and model classes must be imported from dipdup package instead of tortoise to make our extensions work.
+Pay attention to the imports: field and model classes must be imported from the dipdup package instead of tortoise to make our extensions work.

 • Table names must be in snake_case